SichangHe/sichanghe.github.io/src/blogs/what_does_mdbook.md

 <!-- toc -->

-# What Does an mdBook Preprocessor Do—Code Walk-through of mdBook-KaTeX
+# What an mdBook Preprocessor Does—Code Walk-through of mdBook-KaTeX

 What does [mdBook-KaTeX](https://github.com/lzanini/mdbook-katex) do?
 It is an mdBook preprocessor that pre-renders math expressions.